mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 Configuring Mixxx
 =================

-Start by suppling Mixxx with all information needed to establish a connection to the streaming server:
+Start by supplying Mixxx with all information needed to establish a connection to the streaming server:

 * Open :menuselection:`Preferences --> Live Broadcasting`.